Techtonica/curriculum/projects/final-project/final-project.md

 - Make a new branch with each week's changes and submit a pull request with any questions to simplify code reviews.
 - Watch out for impostor syndrome.
 When it comes knocking, identify it and try to move on.
 Don't compare yourself to others.
 Don't be hard on yourself about not knowing everything yet.
 The important thing is to show you can learn.
 - Don't work on the appearance of your project until the end; working features come first.
-- Commit your changes often and push to GitHub _at least_ a couple of times per day.
+- Commit your changes often and push to GitHub _at least_ a couple of times per day—you should have at least 50 commits showing on your project day (closer to 200 is better) by the end of the project.
 - Take care of yourself—take breaks, get sleep, eat three meals, drink enough liquids, etc.
 - Check in with mentors, volunteers, other apprentices, and #tech-help often, and don't be afraid to ask someone while they're still helping someone else so they know you need help next.